Madrasa of Umm al-Sultan Sha'ban

-The Madrasa of Umm al-Sultan Sha'ban (مدرسة أم السلطان شعبان) is a Mamluk-era complex located in the Al-Darb al-Ahmar area of Islamic Cairo in Egypt.
-It was founded or built in 1368-69 CE (770 AH) on the order of Sultan al-Ashraf Sha'ban in honour of his mother, Khawand Baraka (also referred to as Umm al-Sultan Sha'ban).
+The Madrasa of Umm al-Sultan Sha'ban (مدرسة أم السلطان شعبان) is an Islamic madrasa, mausoleum, and mosque complex, located in the Al-Darb al-Ahmar area of Islamic Cairo, Egypt.
+The complex was completed in during the Mamluk-era on the order of Sultan al-Ashraf Sha'ban in honour of his mother, Khawand Baraka (also referred to as Umm al-Sultan Sha'ban).
 It is located outside Bab Zuweila along al-Tabbana street, and is adjoined to the north by the Bayt al-Razzaz palace.
-The complex is made up of a college (madrasa), mausoleum, water trough (hawd), and a primary school (maktab).
+In addition to the madrasa, mausoleum, and mosque, the complex includes a hawd (water trough), and a maktab (primary school).

-Historical background
+History

 The historic Darb al-Ahmar street (also called here Bab al-Wazir Street) in front of the madrasa, with the minaret visible.
 The adjacent Bayt al-Razzaz Palace (right) is also visible.

-Al-Ashraf Sha'ban was a grandson of al-Nasir Muhammad and ruled from 1363 to 1377, being only 10 years old when he came to the throne.
+Al-Ashraf Sha'ban was a grandson of al-Nasir Muhammad and was 10 years old when he came to the throne.
 His mother, Khawand Baraka, was one of the most notable powerful women in Egypt at this time.
-She was concubine then wife to Husayn (Sha'ban's father), a son of Sultan al-Nasir Muhammad who never rose to the throne.
+She was concubine then wife to Husayn (Sha'ban's father), a son of Sultan al-Nasir Muhammad, who never rose to the throne.
 When Husayn died in 1362, she married the amir Uljay al-Yusufi (who built his own madrasa in the nearby Suq al-Silah street).
-She grew more influential and well-known when Sha'ban came to the throne as a child.
+She grew more influential and well known when Sha'ban came to the throne as a child.